GIM Corporate Social Responsibility

 - Reconstruction and energy-saving insulation of the roof of our building in line with the newest guidelines

-- Replacing a large number of our employee’s computers with more energy-efficient laptops
+- Replacing a large number of our employee’s desktop computers with more energy-efficient laptops

 - Installing new heat pumps for more efficient use of the district heat energy